 Let’s say you live in Brooklyn, but the accident happened in New Jersey or Connecticut.
 The best course of action is to retain a local firm that has a successful history litigating vehicle accident claims– both in-state and out-of-state.
-Many personal injury attorneys in New York are licensed to practice in neighboring states.
+A personal injury attorney in New York is likely to be licensed to practice in neighboring states.

 Generally speaking, if litigation is necessary, it is recommended to take legal action in the state where the defendant legally resides for jurisdiction purposes.
-The lawsuit will be subject to the state’s statute of limitations and procedural laws, and for these reasons, you’ll want an experienced New York car accident lawyer on your side.
+The lawsuit will be subject to the state’s statute of limitations and procedural laws, and for these reasons, you’ll want a team of experienced New York City car accident lawyers on your side.
 Ideally, your legal counsel will be well-versed in the nuances of the other state’s personal injury lawyers, allowing them to navigate the litigation process with ease and efficiency.